-- All new and intern facilitators MUST take part in a 2-day (in-person) facilitator training session, generally held over a weekend in late May.
+- All facilitators MUST take part in a 2-day (in-person) facilitator training session, generally held May 25-26, 2018.
 Training is vital due to updated curriculums, program outcomes, liability issues, facilitation team dynamics and so on.

 - You will be required to review the curriculum and facilitator resources for your week prior to the beginning of your session so that you arrive familiar with the materials, and the week's objectives and outcomes.